Captain Marvel (film): Theatrical

-Captain Marvel premiered in London on February 27, 2019, and in Hollywood on March 4.
+Captain Marvel premiered in London on February 27, 2019, and in Hollywood, Los Angeles, on March 4.
 The Hollywood premiere included a flyover by the United States Air Force Thunderbirds in honor of Thunderbirds pilot Major Stephen Del Bagno, who consulted with Larson on the film before dying in a training accident in April 2018.
-The film was released in IMAX and 3D, in the United States on March 8, coinciding with International Women's Day.
+The film was released in the United States on March 8, coinciding with International Women's Day.
+It was also released in IMAX and 3D formats.
 It was originally scheduled for release on July 6, 2018, but in February 2015 it was moved to November 2, 2018, to make room for Spider-Man: Homecoming (2017), and in October 2015 it was pushed to its final March 2019 date for Ant-Man and the Wasp (2018).
 The film's release in Pakistan was delayed for four weeks.
 At the time, Disney's South Asia division, which is headquartered in India, had not given Pakistan the rights to distribute it.
 Commentators online speculated that this was due to ongoing Indo-Pakistani tensions, but Disney South Asia head Nadeem Mandviwalla called this statement "baseless".
 Captain Marvel is part of Phase Three of the MCU.